 Laser Spine Institute leads the way

 No spine health organization performs more minimally invasive surgery for spinal stenosis than Laser Spine Institute.
 Our surgeons have perfected minimally invasive techniques for spine surgery.
-To learn more about our outpatient procedures for spinal stenosis, or for a free review of an MRI or CT scan, contact Laser Spine Institute.
+To learn more about our outpatient procedures for spinal stenosis, or for a review of an MRI or CT scan to determine your eligibility for one of our outpatient procedures, contact Laser Spine Institute.